wuxiexy/child-call-parent/README.md

 # child-call-parent
-Child component call parent component
+A child component invokes the method of the parent component